papivot/pace-docs/PKS Harbor integration.md

 Check the repository in Harbor UI and confirm that the v1 image has been uploaded.

-- Now, we will update the docker container, create a new image and upload it to Harbor.
+- Now, we will update the docker container, create a new image, and upload it to Harbor.

 > `docker run -t -d [Harbor_fqdn]/project-priv-a/centos7:v1`